ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 I consistently applied *TDD* (Test Driven Development) when possible.
 I like to write high-level integration tests that illustrate the project's main goal before working on the production code and gradually adding unit tests while developing.

 To enhance my test approach in this project, I used [dependency injection][DI] techniques to isolate code modules in my unit tests, mainly *constructor injection*. [*gMock*][gmock] is a practical tool/framework that makes this easy for me.
 Every C++ programmer should know how to use [*gTest*][gtest], and every *gTest* user should use *gMock* for unit tests in isolation.

-### Breaks down a problem into several sub-problems
+### Breaks a problem down into several sub-problems

-Break down the task into smaller sub-tasks by the dependencies.
+Break the task down into smaller sub-tasks by the dependencies.

 It's always good to split the task into several smaller ones and finish them individually.
-I didn't always do this since it's easier for me to manage the related code patches in one git branch.
-More precisely, I did break down the task into smaller chunks and finished them separately.
-However, I tended to fix several problems in one individual task.

-Now I prefer to fix the problems one by one: one problem per task.
-The benefit is that it forces me to outline the problem dependencies.
-It makes sketching the project's scope easier and calculating how many milestones the project might have possible.
+Still, I know it's easier to manage the related code patches in one git branch.
+While spending time to divide patches sounds like a waste of energy, breaking the problem down into several sub tasks and address then one by one can provide several benefits.
+It forces me to outline the problem dependencies.
+Having sub tasks makes sketching the project's scope easier and makes calculating how many milestones the project have possible.
 By having a smaller task size, I can land the patches reaching the reviewers' agreements sooner.
 The sooner I can test them in the wild, the sooner I can find out the problems.
 In addition, it gives me a positive feeling since I can see I am making progress, step by step.

-I changed my task-dividing approach when I realized that I underestimated the project's scope.
-It probably doesn't matter if I fix all the problems or implement all the code in one bug ticket for a small project.
-But for a large project like this, I chose to break down the goal into smaller ones than I usually did.
 Besides the benefits mentioned above, the smaller task also lowers the brain burden for my code reviewers since they will only see the code they need to know.
 It's easier for me to multitask by communicating with a different person individually.

 ## Other engineering details